ankur0607/automation_selenium/Readme.txt

 Also we could use BDD for the automation but as of now it's a plane automation using selenium webdriver with page object model.
 Test method's name and comments should be elaborative to explain about the test method's behavior.

+We have kept the browser's executable and required jar files locally under C:\jars directory.

 Thanks,
 Ankur Dubey